One-on-One Support Program

 NEBCA promotes participation within our community to help children develop social and physical skills through activities such as sports, crafts, music, and drama.

 If you are registering a child with additional support needs (for example, a child who works with an educational assistant at school), please register for the One-on-One Support Program.
 All families must complete the online registration form, including a detailed camper profile.
-Our Program Manager will reach out after reviewing your camper profile.
+Our Program Manager will reach out after reviewing your camper profile to schedule an assessment meeting.

 One-on-One Support Policy (Adopted 2025)

-While our staff work hard to adapt camp programming for participants with exceptionalities, Fun Rec Day Camp is unable to provide assistance with:
+While our staff work hard to adapt camp programming for campers with disabilities and/or additional needs, at this time Fun Rec Day Camp is unable to provide support with:

 - Toileting